Sundubu Jjigae (Korean Soft Tofu Stew with Clams & Shrimp)

 Instructions

-- Heat oil in a 1.5 qt pot over low heat.
+- Build the flavor: Heat oil in a 1.5 qt pot over low heat.
 Add Korean chili flakes and the leek (or green onion) and gently stir for 1 minute.
 Be careful not to burn the chili flakes.
+Add the onion, garlic, and kimchi and stir-fry for 1-2 minutes over medium heat until soft.

-- Pour the stock into the pot until it barely covers the tofu and seafood, about 1 3/4 cup.
+- Add tofu and seafood: Scoop out the tofu (big chunks are better than letting it break into too many small pieces.), zucchini, and seafood.
+Pour the stock into the pot until it barely covers the tofu and seafood, about 1 3/4 cup.
 Bring the soup to boil first and reduce the heat to simmer.
 Simmer for 4-5 minutes.

-Season the soup with Korean soup soy sauce and anchovy sauce.
+- Season and Finish: Season the soup with Korean soup soy sauce and anchovy sauce.
 Taste the broth and season more with salt if needed.

-- Lastly, top with green onion and fresh chili (if using).
+Lastly, top with green onion and fresh chili (if using).
 Serve hot with rice and Korean side dishes (banchan).

 - Addition of an egg: If you like to add an egg, crack it right on the soup at the last minute and remove the pot from the heat.
 The remaining heat in the pot will cook the egg.
 You can stir the egg to break the yolk while waiting.